nima70/Terraform-EnvHelper/readme.md

 # Terraform-EnvHelper

 ## Introduction
-Have you grown tired of AWS Secrets Manager's costs?
+Have you grown tired of AWS Secrets Manager’s costs?
 Worried about exposing your secrets in your Terraform projects due to security concerns?
-Or perhaps you're frustrated with managing multiple configuration files for different projects?
-Why shouldn't a typical .env file—something so familiar in other development workflows—work seamlessly in Terraform?
+Or perhaps you’re frustrated with managing multiple configuration files for different projects?
+Or for whatever reason, you are forced to keep your secrets only in a .env file?
+Why shouldn’t a typical .env file—something so familiar in other development workflows—work seamlessly in Terraform?

 Look no further—Terraform-EnvHelper is here to solve these problems.